vegam05/findtheflower/README.md

 # Find the Flower

-Welcome to Find the Flower, a web application developed in Django that utilizes a pre-trained VGG16 Convolutional Neural Network (CNN) model for flower classification and detection.
+Welcome to Find the Flower, a web application developed in Django that utilizes a VGG16 Convolutional Neural Network (CNN) model for flower classification and detection.
 With this application, users can upload images of flowers and receive predictions on the flower's category.
-Features
+## Features

 **Flower Classification**: The application leverages a VGG16 CNN model to classify flower images into predefined categories.